viveksingh4045/SQLite-basic-insert/readme.md

 - To run the application - python app.py
 - Application will request parameters from console
 - Supported date format is YYYY-MM-DD
+- To validate that data is inserted in DB, follow below steps -- Open console in your local project location.
+  -- Run command `sqlite3`
+  -- Run command '.open my_database.db'
+  -- Run command 'select count(*) from MetaData;'
+  --

 ## Features